One of the most beloved activities in wild lands is hiking.

 5. Rim to Rim Trails in Grand Canyon National Park, Arizona

 Few places in the U.S. offer more awe than this gem.
 This route takes you from one rim to another, allowing you to peer deeply into the ancient times embedded in colorful layers of rock.
 You’ll get a week’s worth of sunsets - and dark starry skies - if you venture back and forth, crossing the cool waters of the Colorado River twice.
 For a shorter stint, any piece of these trails has stunning panoramas, but the dirt path from Maricopa Point to Hermits Rest feels wild yet easy going.
-Take a peek at this prime destination online here.

 photo: South Kaibab Trail in Grand Canyon National Park. credit: Flickr, Grand Canyon NPS.